 Organisations with an interest in applying were invited to send their applications to the Federal Ministry for Economic Affairs and Energy as potential Digital Hub locations by March 2017.
 The BMWi made their decisions about the applications on the basis of an objective catalogue of criteria, and with support from an independent panel of experts from the digital and technology industries.

 The application period is over.
-No more cities can apply to be Digital Hubs for the time being.
+For the time being, no more cities can apply to be Digital Hubs.

 The German Federal Ministry for Economic Affairs and Energy will finance the Hub Agency (RCKT), as well as the GTAI over the course of three years.
 The Digital Hubs are financed by private supporters and partners, and through the development of their own innovation programmes.